 Candidates can also boost their careers by acquiring certifications or earning specific degrees.

-The Robert Half Salary Guide for accounting and finance lists the CPA as the most sought-after accreditation and the master’s of business administration (MBA) as the most in-demand degree for senior-level finance and analytical roles.
-Beyond those, employers rated these seven certifications as the most desirable:
+The Robert Half Salary Guide for Accounting and Finance lists the CPA as the most sought-after accreditation and the master’s of business administration (MBA) as the most in-demand degree for senior-level finance and analytical roles.
+Beyond those, employers rated these certifications as the most desirable:

 - CFA (chartered financial analyst)